mre/npm-quickCal/README.md

 <h1>Time complexity </h1>
 <p> every move in the calendar meaning pressing button today next and back will result in a new set loaded in. </p>
-<p> It is dynamic set with the upper bound of rows being (the dynamic(yes it is) amount of days for the year and month) * (the amount of times allocated in your configuration for each day, also dynamic)</p>
+<p> It is a dynamic set with the upper bound of rows being (the dynamic amount of days for the year and month from db) * (the amount of times allocated in your configuration for each day in db)</p>
 <p> so if the amount of days in the month is 30 and your configuration has 3 times set that is... daysN*timesN or up to 90 sets loaded in at once if a booked schedule </p>
-<p>instead of referring to alotted slots i am only going to refer to the database when managing booked vs open appointments however the lookup I am planning to be O(1) * the timelist you have added in your configuration </p>
+<p>alloted slots is all the rows loaded in. it is an array now but i will change to reduce look up from N to O(timeslist)</p>
 <h1>Working Example</h1>
 <p>A working example will be shown when complete </p>
 <h1>Dependencies</h1>